SF&F Links: Australian

 Refractions

 Refractions is a mixed-media fanzine, according to the blurb.
-Features index of contents, and other information,
+Features index of contents, and other information, but no actual contents.
+A simple site with few graphics.

 [Checked 29-Feb-96]